amarcoder01/typemasterai/replit.md

 # TypeMasterAI - AI-Powered Typing Test Application

 ## Overview
 TypeMasterAI is a high-performance, full-stack typing test web application designed to help users improve their typing skills.
 It offers real-time analytics, various test durations (15s, 30s, 60s, 120s), multi-language support (23 languages), diverse paragraph categories, user authentication, and an AI chat assistant.
-The application tracks progress with visual charts and provides AI-powered content generation for customized practice. **NEW: Real-Time Multiplayer Racing** allows users to compete head-to-head with instant matchmaking, private rooms, live progress tracking, and WebSocket-powered real-time updates.
+The application tracks progress with visual charts and provides AI-powered content generation for customized practice. **NEW: Real-Time Multiplayer Racing** allows users to compete head-to-head with instant matchmaking, private rooms, live progress tracking, and WebSocket-powered real-time updates. **LATEST: AI Ghost Racers** automatically fill race rooms with realistic bot opponents featuring OpenAI-generated unique names, human-like typing patterns, and variable skill levels to ensure competitive races even when few human players are online.
 Its core purpose is to provide an engaging and effective platform for typing mastery, with a vision for expanding market reach and user engagement through advanced AI features and a competitive environment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.